eddiethedean/pydantable/README.md

-A python package that uses pydantic to validate rows in a small data table.
+A python package that uses pydantic to validate rows in data tables.